0

 Heat Maps, Displacement, and Critical-Zone Review

-A useful FEA report should show more than a colourful image.
-It should help identify where stress is concentrated, how the wheel deforms, and whether the result makes sense for the load path.
+A good FEA report shows more than a heat map.
+It highlights where the wheel carries the most stress, how much it deflects under load, and whether those numbers make sense for the car.
 Common review areas include spoke-root transitions, inner hub corners, bolt-seat regions, barrel junctions, and tyre-seat areas.

 Stress Map